colddogwater/colddogwater.github.io/_posts/2024-08-09-radio-astronomy-update.md

 ## Current State

-The stand and wheel system was successfully built, however, this was left outside and the rain and time withered away the wheel system until it was ultimately abadoned.
-The current system just has 4 omni-directional wheels on each corner of the frame and has been adaquete at its task of moving the antenna out and in of the garage.
+The stand and wheel system was successfully built, however, this was left outside and the rain and time withered away the wheel system until it was ultimately abandoned.
+The current system just has 4 omni-directional wheels on each corner of the frame and has been adequate at its task of moving the antenna out and in of the garage.

 <img src="{{ '/blg-imgs/astro-radio/signal1.jpg' | relative_url }}" alt="Description" class="responsive-img">